ensdomains/ens-contracts/contracts/wrapper/README.md

 Wrapping an Unwrapped name makes it Wrapped.
 Wrapped names are managed by the name wrapper, and have ERC1155 tokens, but can be unwrapped at any time, and have no special protections over and above an unwrapped name - for example, the owner of the parent name can still make changes to the name or take back ownership.

-Wrapped names do not expire, with the exception of .eth second-level names, which have behaviour enforced by the .eth registrar, and have a wrapper expiry equal to the end of the name's grace period.
+Wrapped names do not expire, with the exception of .arb second-level names, which have behaviour enforced by the .arb registrar, and have a wrapper expiry equal to the end of the name's grace period.

 To check if a name is Wrapped, verify that `NameWrapper.ownerOf` does not return `address(0)`.